 What is substitute decision-making?

-Substitute decision-making is the process whereby one person, a substitute decision-maker, makes decisions, generally about health care, medical treatment, or personal affairs, for another person who lacks the capacity to make those decisions.
-It involves the substitute decision-maker ‘standing in the shoes’ of the person, to try to make the decision the person would have made if they had the capacity to do so themselves.
+Substitute decision-making is the process where one person, a substitute decision-maker, makes decisions, generally about health care, medical treatment, or personal affairs, for a person who does not have capacity to make those decisions.
+It involves the substitute decision-maker ‘standing in the shoes’ of the person, to try to make the decision the person would have made if they had capacity.
 Substitute decision-makers are often required for a person approaching the end of life who has lost capacity to make decisions about their health care and treatment.

 There are two major questions that arise in substitute decision-making: